standardgalactic/zet/_papers/SiPS_06.md

     Chaitali Chakrabarti and
     Alastair Reid and
     Kriszti{\'a}n Flautner}
-        , booktitle = {Proceedings of the {IEEE} Workshop on Signal Processing Systems (SiPS 2006)}
+        , booktitle = {Proceedings of the IEEE Workshop on Signal Processing Systems (SiPS 2006)}
         , day = {2-4}
         , doi = {10.1109/SIPS.2006.352549}